tracim/tracim/README.md

 ### Translation

-You can help us translate Tracim!
-If you want to contribute a new language or you see missing or wrong translations, head over to [Weblate](https://hosted.weblate.org/projects/tracim/).
+You can help us with Tracim's translation!
+If you want to contribute a new language, if you see missing or wrong translations, head over to [Weblate](https://hosted.weblate.org/projects/tracim/).

 Our current translation status: